Dead Man’s Shoes first published by Movie Gazette, published 2005 (and slightly edited)

 At a time when retributive wars in the Middle East have become all the rage, it is unsurprising that revenge has also returned to our cinemas, with recent American films like Jonathan Hensleigh’s The Punisher (2004), Tony Scott’s Man on Fire (2004) and Kevin Bray’s remake of Walking Tall (1973/2004) all exhibiting a gung-ho enthusiasm for extrajudicial retaliation (and all featuring protagonists who, like Richard, have a military background).
 Yet unlike those film’s heroes, Richard is neither a Christ figure (in one scene he expressly denies that he is Jesus – or indeed the Devil), nor an agent of divine justice (the film’s first line is “God will forgive them, He’ll forgive them and allow them into heaven – I can’t live with that”) – and while there is no doubt that his judge-jury-and-executioner attitude towards vigilantism is entirely reactionary, both his morality and his sanity come to be called into question by the film.
 So Dead Man’s Shoes walks a fine line in its politics, inviting viewers to revel in the inventive symmetry of Richard’s bloodletting before revealing the bestial irrationality of it all.
 This may involve a degree of having one’s cake and eating it too, but it is certainly preferable to the unthinking heroisation (if not to say canonisation) of revenge that we have been getting of late from the other side of the pond.

 Originally conceived as a comedy, Dead Man’s Shoes is a powerful drama (although lightly peppered with gallow’s humour) in which a community is revisited by the sins of its past, and forced to pay the price.
 It is also without doubt Meadows’ finest feature to date – thanks largely to the central performance of his long-time friend (and co-writer) Considine, whose barely contained fury brings a near explosive tension to every scene.
 Sonny and his thugs are rattled by Richard even before he has begun his violent campaign against them, and the sheer intensity of Considine’s on-screen presence makes it easy to see why.
-He embodies the kind of unhinged determination not seen since Robert De Niro in his Taxi Driver heyday, propelling Dead Man’s Shoes far beyond its low budget (under three quarters of a million pounds), its makeshift script and its genre roots.
+He embodies the kind of unhinged determination not seen since Robert De Niro in his Taxi Driver heyday, propelling Dead Man’s Shoes far beyond its low budget (under three quarters of a million pounds) to take self-critiquing genre revenge on social realism.

 Summary: A high plains drifter metes out hard justice to the wild West Midlands in this gritty revenger’s tragedy.